seungsoo-lee/DELTA/README.md

 $ ant
 ```

 + STEP 4.
 Installing Application-Agent.
-It depends on controller type and version.
+It depends on the controller type and version.
 <br><br> 1) In the case of Floodlight-0.91:
 ```
 (before installing application-agent of floodlight-0.91, floodlight-0.91 controller should be installed)